Guest Post: Kale Chips |

 Directions:

-• Rinse and dry the kale thoroughly.
-Cut out the tough center rib with a sharp knife and tear into medium size pieces.
+Step 2: Rinse and dry the kale thoroughly.
+Remove the tough center rib with a sharp knife and tear it into medium-sized pieces.

-• Toss the leaves with the olive oil and arrange in a single layer on a baking sheet.
-I lined mine with Silpat, but you could use parchment or even skip the liner altogether.
-Alternatively you could arrange the leaves on your baking sheet and then use a Misto Olive Oil Sprayer to coat them with the olive oil.
+Step 3: Toss the leaves with the olive oil and arrange in a single layer on a baking sheet.
+I lined mine with Silpat, but you could use parchment or skip the liner altogether.
+Alternatively, you could arrange the leaves on your baking sheet and then use a Misto Olive Oil Sprayer to coat them with the olive oil.

-I love my kale chips as is, but you can certainly change them up for variety.
-Try sprinkling them with a touch of chili powder or cumin or grate some parmesan cheese over top during the last few minutes of baking.
+I love my kale chips, but you can change them for variety.
+Try sprinkling them with chili powder or cumin, or grate some parmesan cheese over top during the last few minutes of baking.
 The possibilities are endless!

 What’s your favorite way to eat kale?